 Crude Oil Classifications

-The petroleum industry often names crude based on the oil's geographical source — for example “West Texas Intermediate.”
-Crude oil is also classified based on physical characteristics and chemical composition, using terms such as “sweet” or “sour,” “light” or “heavy.”
+The petroleum industry often names crude based on the oil's geographical source, for example, “West Texas Intermediate.”
+Crude oil is also classified based on physical characteristics and chemical composition, and these qualities are described with terms such as “sweet,” “sour,” “light,” and “heavy.”
 Crude oil varies in price, usefulness, and environmental impact.

-Crude oil with low sulfur content is classified as “sweet;” crude oil with a higher sulfur content is classified as “sour.”
-Sulfur content is considered an undesirable characteristic with respect to both processing and end-product quality.
+Crude oil with low sulfur content is classified as “sweet.”
+Crude oil with a higher sulfur content is classified as “sour.”
+Sulfur content is considered an undesirable characteristic for both processing and end-product quality.
 Therefore, sweet crude is typically more desirable and valuable than sour crude.

-Crude can be classified as “light” or “heavy,” a characteristic which refers to the oil’s relative density based on the American Petroleum Institute (API) Gravity.
+Crude's classification as either “light” or “heavy” depends on the oil’s relative density, based on the American Petroleum Institute (API) Gravity.
 This measurement reflects how light or heavy a crude oil is compared to water.
 If an oil’s API Gravity is greater than 10, it is lighter than water and will float on it.
 If an oil’s API Gravity is less than 10, it is heavier than water and will sink.

-Lighter crude is easier and less expensive to produce.
+Lighter crude is less expensive to produce.
 It has a higher percentage of light hydrocarbons that can be recovered with simple distillation at a refinery.

-With simple distillation, dense, heavier crude oil produces a greater share of lower-valued products.
+With simple distillation, heavier crude oil produces more lower-valued products, compared to the simple distillation of light crude.
 Heavy crude requires extra refining to produce more valuable and in-demand products.

 How Distillation Impacts Price

-Simple distillation— first-level refinement—of different crude oils produces different results.
+Simple distillation—or first-level refinement—of different crude oils produces different results.
 For example, the U.S. benchmark crude oil, West Texas Intermediate (WTI), has a relatively high natural yield of desirable end-products, including gasoline.
-But the process also yields about one third “residuum,” a residual by-product that must be reprocessed or sold at a discount.
-In contrast, simple distillation of Saudi Arabia's Arabian Light, the historical benchmark crude, yields almost half "residuum."
+The processing of WTI also yields about one-third “residuum,” a residual by-product that must be either reprocessed or sold at a discount.
+In contrast, the simple distillation of Saudi Arabia's Arabian Light, the historical benchmark crude, yields almost half "residuum."
 This difference gives WTI a higher premium.

-The lighter the oil, the more of the desirable, in-demand products it produces through distillation at a range of temperatures.
-At the lowest distillation temperatures, products produced include liquid petroleum gases (LPG), naphtha and so-called "straight run" gasoline.
+The lighter the oil, the more of the desirable products it produces through distillation at a range of temperatures.
+The lowest distillation temperatures produce products such as liquid petroleum gases (LPG), naphtha, and so-called "straight run" gasoline.
 In the middle range of distillation temperatures, the refinery produces jet fuel, home heating oil, and diesel fuel.

-“Toxicity” refers to how harmful an oil might be to humans and other living organisms, as well as to land and water.
-Generally, the lighter the oil, the more toxic it is considered.
+“Toxicity” refers to how harmful an oil might be to humans, other living organisms, and the environment.
+Generally speaking, the lighter the oil, the easier it will spread around and permeate through surfaces, making it potentially more toxic for the environment.
 Because of the constant potential of spills, the Environmental Protection Agency has classified crude oil in four categories that reflect how the oil would behave in spills and its aftermath:

-- Class A: Because they are light and highly liquid, these clear and volatile oils can spread quickly on impervious surfaces and on water.
+- Class A: Because they are light and highly liquid, these clear and volatile oils can spread quickly on impervious surfaces and in water.
 Their odor is strong, and they evaporate quickly, emitting volatiles.
 Usually flammable, these oils also penetrate porous surfaces, such as dirt and sand, and may remain in areas into which they seep.
-Humans, fish, and other plant and animal life face the danger of toxicity to Class A oils.
+Humans, fish, and other forms of plant and animal life face the danger of toxicity from Class A oils.

-- Class B: Considered less toxic than Class A, these oils are generally non-sticky but feel waxy or oily.
-The warmer they get, the more likely Class B oils soak into surfaces; they can be hard to remove.
+- Class B: Considered less toxic than Class A, these oils are generally non-sticky, but instead feel waxy or oily.
+The warmer they get, the more likely Class B oils soak into surfaces—making them potentially hard to remove.
 When volatile components of Class B oils evaporate, the result can be a Class C or D residue.
 Class B includes medium to heavy oils.

 - Class C: These heavy, tarry oils, which include residual fuel oils and medium to heavy crudes, are slow to seep into porous solids and are not highly toxic.
-However, Class C oils are difficult to flush away and can sink in water and can smother or drown wildlife.
+However, Class C oils are difficult to flush away.
+They also sink in water, adding the potential of smothering or drowning wildlife.

 - Class D: Non-fluid, thick oils are comparatively non-toxic and don’t seep into porous surfaces.
 Mostly black or dark brown, Class D oils tend to dissolve and cover surfaces when they get hot, which makes them hard to clean up.
 Heavy crude oils, such as the bitumen found in tar sands, fall into this class.